-Make sure you are clear as to what type of program your child is in.
-If they take regular education classes in addition to receiving support from special education teachers in certain subjects, you should be clear as to which teachers are regular education teachers.
+- Make sure you are clear as to what type of program your child is in.
+If they take regular education classes in addition to receiving support from special education teachers in certain subjects, you should be clear as to which teachers are part of regular education.
 Make sure they are aware that your child is in special education and that they have a copy of your child’s IEP.

-Ask how the special education courses will support your child’s goals.
+- Ask how the special education courses will support your child’s goals.
 Make sure you understand how the curriculum is being modified.
-The special education teacher should be able to provide you with examples on how they are altering the curriculum to meet the needs of your child.
+Your child's teachers should be able to provide you with examples on how they are altering the curriculum to meet the needs of your child.

 TIPS for WORKING with PARENTS of SPECIAL EDUCATION CHILDREN:

 Let’s face it, it’s not always easy to deal with the personalities and demands of a parent.
-And, parents are not always rational about their children.
+And, as parents, we are not always rational when it comes to our children.
 Here are some tips that may help special education teachers deal with difficult situations.